 FLNG – Attractive opportunities for the Golar LNG future

-FLNG Golar Hilli and Gimi are not the last FLNG related project that Golar has on the backlog.
-Although, it is still to soon to advance any new deal.
+FLNG Golar Hilli and Gimi are not the last FLNG-related project that Golar has on the backlog.
+Although, it is still too soon to advance any new deal.
 Golar is in negotiations with different potential customers to ink new FLNG projects to take the FID in 2022.

 The long-term strategy of Golar is to sell the shipping division, do the IPO of Hygo and main the FLNG business.
 As Golar Hilli is showing, this segment of the business is highly profitable and there are important counterparts such as Shell or BP talking to reach future agreements.